mmawhinney/cartsy/README.md

 ## TODO Short-term

 ### MetaList
-* consult Diet Dict for this code, we've already done this!
+* will have to use Core Data.
+Look at Diet Dict for basic idea
 * query db for list of lists
 * populate TableView from that list
 * have identifiers to track which list is related to which index